-Flu symptoms may come up abruptly whereas the common cold may feel more gradual, beginning with a sore throat, followed by congestion and perhaps a cough.
-The flu, however, may involve symptoms such as fever, chills, fatigue, etc. You can refer to this chart to track the symptoms you’re feeling and which illness it may relay to.
+Flu symptoms may have a sudden onset, whereas the common cold may feel more gradual, beginning with a sore throat, followed by congestion and perhaps a cough.
+You can refer to the chart below to track the symptoms you‚re feeling.

 2. How long have you been feeling sick?